Andrey X: Early life and education

-Activism
+Activism and legal issues

-Khrzhanovskiy was visiting his grandparents in Israel in February 2022, when the Russian invasion of Ukraine began; he chose to stay there, fearing potential persecution for his activity as a political journalist.
-Taking advantage of his Jewish heritage, he applied for Israeli citizenship in accordance with the Law of Return and was granted a passport in a short time, allowing him to settle in Tel Aviv.
-Although initially little informed about the Israeli–Palestinian conflict, Khrzhanovskiy said his interactions with Israelis and 1948 Palestinians quickly made him realize he was benefiting from the privileged side of an apartheid system, and felt compelled to "do something about it."
-He has mainly attributed this to exchanges with two people: a real estate agent telling him that "Netanya is a very good place to live in because the mayor doesn't allow Arabs to rent apartments;" and the owner of a Jaffa café where he worked being forced to visit his family in Jordan, who was expelled in 1948 and has since been prohibited from entering Israel.
+Although initially little informed about the Israeli–Palestinian conflict, Khrzhanovskiy said his interactions with Israelis and Palestinians still living inside the Israeli border quickly made him realize he was benefiting from the privileged side of an apartheid system, and he felt compelled to "do something about it."
+He has mainly attributed this to exchanges with two people: a real estate agent telling him that "Netanya is a very good place to live in because the mayor doesn't allow Arabs to rent apartments;" and the owner of a Jaffa café where he worked having to travel to Jordan in order to visit his family, who was expelled in 1948 and has since been prohibited from entering Israel.

-Following a firsthand encounter with a settler in the South Hebron Hills, as well as the outbreak of the Gaza war in October 2023 and the subsequent escalation of settler and state violence against Palestinians in the West Bank, including military raids, Khrzhanovskiy joined local human rights organizations and started documenting the incursions on social media, particularly in the village of Ras al-Auja by the Hilltop Youth.
+Khrzhanovskiy chose to take action after a firsthand encounter with a settler in the South Hebron Hills, amid the escalating settler and state violence against Palestinians in the occupied West Bank – including military raids – following the outbreak of the Gaza war in October 2023.
+He joined local human rights organizations engaged in so-called "protective presence" and started documenting the incursions on social media, particularly those in the village of Ras al-Auja and in the Masafer Yatta area, carried out by the Hilltop Youth.
 He also co-founded the activist and media company Kompas (Компас), providing Russian-language coverage of the West Bank.
-Khrzhanovskiy claims that Israelis enjoy "endemic impunity" to commit human rights abuses and ethnic cleansing against locals, and maintains that only international pressure or direct intervention like UN peacekeeping missions can stop it.
-According to his testimony, when Palestinians or international activists – himself included – are victims of settler assaults and report to the Israeli police, they are the ones to get arrested on those charges instead.
 In the summer of 2024, when he was at the Auja spring, Israeli settlers hit him on the head with a stick, piercing his eardrum.

 The following October, Khrzhanovskiy and four other journalists were stopped on their way to Nablus and taken to a military base, where they were reportedly blindfolded, beaten and held for hours in the sun, with authorities charging his colleague Jeremy Loffredo of The Grayzone of "aiding the enemy during wartime" after he had reported on the landing of an Iranian missile on the Nevatim Airbase.
 Due to Loffredo's association with a pro-Russian outlet, Khrzhanovskiy was expelled from the Kompas collective for failing to adhere to their values, "the main one of which is the rejection of any imperialism, including Russian."
-He commented his agreement to accompany Loffredo as "a massive mistake and gross unprofessionalism on my part."
+He commented that agreeing to accompany Loffredo was "a massive mistake and gross unprofessionalism on part."